woocommerce/qit-documentation/docs/using-qit/running-tests-cli.md

 ## Prerequisites

-- **Extension Slug:** Know the slug of your WooCommerce Marketplace extension.
+- **Extension slug:** Know the slug of your WooCommerce Marketplace extension.
 You'll need it when running tests.

 ## Running managed tests